 - Being able to communicate professionally

-14. They can see the complex issue
+14. Drones can see the Complex Issue

 It’s not just Maths teachers, all teachers need to be able to teach students abstract concepts and issues.
 Drones help to do this because they can see the issue at hand with their own eyes.